bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx_part_2.md

 unique needs of Taproot (the signature could either be used in a key-spend or script-spend branch, and in the latter case it should commit to the specific leaf used to spend, so that the same key can be safely used in multiple leaves without worrying about "reply" attacks).

-The new sighash algorithm also fixes the infamous "segwit bug", that a malicious software could use to trick external signers like hardware wallets into burning a lot of the user's funds by sending a very large fee.
+The new sighash algorithm also fixes the infamous ["segwit bug"], that a malicious software could use to trick external signers like hardware wallets into burning a lot of the user's funds by sending a very large fee.
 We will get back to this later on.

 There are a lot of changes made to our signing code, I'll try to break them down in more manageable chunks: